The Datto RMM Agent can be installed on a wide range of operating systems.

 - Internet Explorer (Refer to end of support for older versions of IE.)

 - Google Chrome (Refer to Update Google Chrome.)

-When working in the Web Portal, it is best practice to edit your data or perform any changes in the same browser tab.
-Having multiple browsers and/or browser tabs open and editing the same data in more than one browser or browser tab may cause bad data.
+IMPORTANT When working in the Web Portal, it is best practice to edit your data or to perform any changes in the same browser tab.
+Having multiple browsers or browser tabs open and editing the same data in more than one browser or browser tab may cause bad data.